amine-kherroubi/programming-language-interpreter/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)

-A Turing-complete programming language interpreter with static typing and lexical scoping.
+A simple custom programming language interpreter with static typing and lexical scoping.
 The language syntax draws inspiration from Python, C, and Pascal, combining Python's keywords (`if`, `elif`, `else`, `while`, `and`, `or`, `not`) with C-style braces and Pascal-like explicit type declarations.
 The interpreter implements a four-phase architecture with lexical analysis, recursive descent parsing, semantic analysis, and tree-walking interpretation.

 ## Language Features